By Rowena Coetsee

 Michelle Buchholz, who runs the store with her husband, declined to comment, saying she didn't want to compromise her case.

-"I've never in all my time complained to the city until now (but), "I just feel like I got kicked in the rear end," said Michael Miu, who has operated Silver River restaurant
+"I've never in all my time complained to the city until now (but), "I just feel like I got kicked in the rear end," said Michael Miu, who has operated Silver River restaurant in the plaza for 21 years.

 Miu and others say business has dropped off since the city began tearing up Main Street in July to make room for diagonal parking in front of Carpaccio and La Costa restaurants.